Dmkk01/FiTech---LUT-University/README.md

 # FiTech - LUT-University
-Repository for assignment from the FiTech program at LUT University
+Repository for assignments from the FiTech program at LUT University

 ## Includes:
 - Front End